XingyuJinTI/DeepView3D/README.md

+# 3D Reconstruction from Two-View images by exploiting viewpoint

-# Generalizable Reconstruction (GenRe) and ShapeHD
+Building on the repo of Generalizable Reconstruction (GenRe) and ShapeHD

 ## Papers